High School Student (Dual Enrolled)

 Dual Credit (college and high school credits)

 - Dual Enrollment –The Dual Enrollment program replaces prior dual credit programs in Georgia.
 Students receive college and high school credit for either academic core or technical classes.
 Full-time and part-time schedules are allowed.
 Students may take classes during the Fall, Spring, and Summer Semesters.
-The Dual Enrollment program covers tuition, mandatory fees, and books.

 - High School Postsecondary Graduation Opportunity-Students who complete 10th grade with the required courses (two English, Math, Science, Social Studies; one Health and PE and required tests) may enroll full-time at NGTC while completing an Associate Degree, Technical Diploma or two Technical Certificate programs in a career pathway.
 Once the program is complete, students may graduate with a high school diploma and a college credential.